Sri Lanka Corps of Military Police

-The Sri Lanka Corps of Military Police (SLCMP) is the branch of the Sri Lanka Army responsible for the policing of service personnel and providing a military police presence on service property, operations and exercises.
-It is made up of three regular regiments and with headquartered at Regiment Center Polhengoda, Colombo.
-Like other military police around the world, they continue to wear white webbing with barrack dress but white gaiters.
+The Sri Lanka Corps of Military Police (SLCMP) is the branch of the Sri Lanka Army responsible for the policing of service personnel and providing a military police presence on service property, operations, and exercises.
+It is headquartered at the Regimental Centre in Polhengoda, Colombo.
+Its members wear white webbing and white gaiters with barrack dress.

 Policing in the Sri Lankan Army is carried out mainly by SLCMP and by the Regimental Police.

 The Sri Lanka Navy is policed by the Provost Branch.
 The Sri Lanka Air Force is policed by the Air Force Police (AFP).

 Missions

 The Military Police force carries out the following missions:

 Ceremonial duties

-These ceremonial functions are performed mainly by the President’s Ceremonial Guard Company.
+These ceremonial functions are performed mainly by the President's Ceremonial Guard Company.